Zehelein/pg-transactional-outbox/lib/README.md

    same database transactions.
 The message includes the necessary information to send the message to the intended recipient(s), such as the message payload and the destination topic or queue.
 This ensures that either everything is persisted in the database or nothing.
+This is the `outbox storage` in the above diagram.
-3. A background process checks if a new entry appeared in the "outbox" table and loads the data
+3. A background process checks if a new entry appeared in the "outbox" table and loads the data.
-4. Now the message is sent.
+4. Now the message can be sent.
 This can be done via a message broker, an event stream, or any other option.
 The outbox table entry is then marked as processed _only_ if the message was successfully sent.
 In case of a message-sending error, or if the outbox entry could not be marked as processed, the message is sent again.
+The `outbox service` is responsible for this step.

 The third step can be implemented via the Polling-Publisher pattern or via the Transactional log tailing pattern.